 “Berlin’s various environments make it a wonderful city for field recording.
 Here’s a little list of my favourite recording spots: Any construction site and any ruin (and there’s plenty!); Daniel Libeskind’s spaces at the Jewish Museum; Berghain‘s no man’s land (in winter it’s the perfect spot for wind and ice recordings); Funkhaus Berlin‘s junkyard; Tempelhof and its crows; Teufelsberg’s dome; Hauptbahnof station.”

-Click here to listen to Pablo’s latest EP.
+Click here to listen to Pablo’s 2018 EP.

 “A friend and I recorded some impulse responses and ambient sounds in the Grunewald Forest and at the Teufelsberg spy station.
 These field recordings are my current favourites.”